 3 Click the Effects Rack tab, and drag the panel's lower splitter bar downward to extend the panel to its full height.
-You should see 16 "slots," called inserts; each of which can hold an individual effect and also includes a power on/off button.
+You should see 16 "slots," called inserts; each can hold an individual effect and also includes a power on/off button.
 A toolbar is located above the inserts, and meters with a second toolbar are below the inserts.

-- 4 Before exploring individual effects, look at the individual effect's inserts.
-Although you can't see any graphical connection among them, the effect's inserts are in series, meaning that the audio file feeds the first effect input, the first effect output feeds the second effect input, the second effect output feeds the third effect input, and so on until the last effect output goes to your audio interface. - 5 To add an effect to an insert, click the insert's right arrow and choose an effect from the drop-down menu.
+Note: Although you can't see any graphical connection among inserts, the effect's inserts are in series, meaning that the audio file feeds the first effect input, the first effect output feeds the second effect input, the second effect output feeds the third effect input, and so on until the last effect output goes to your audio interface.
+Effects do not have to go into consecutive inserts.
+You can leave empty inserts between effects, and then place effects in these inserts later.

+To add an effect to an insert, click the insert's right arrow and choose an effect from the drop-down menu.
 For the first effect, choose Reverb > Studio Reverb.
 Inserting an effect turns its power button to "on" (green) and opens the effect's graphic user interface.
-You may need to move the effect's graphic user interface to load more effects.
+You may need to move the effect's graphic user interface window to load more effects.
 For the second effect, similarly choose Delay and Echo > Analog Delay.